Laura-Mary/Laura-Mary/README.md

 📫 Recent projects: Working with a group to create a digital story about the impact of self-driving cars on our environment.
 A report about early encryption techniques and how they have evolved into the modern techniques that are used today.
 Created an informational website for a canal centre using Adobe Dreamweaver and designed my own logo for the website using Adobe Illustrator.<br>

-🎯 Future goals: I would like to develop my skills for a career in biomedical and healthcare settings.
-I would like to specialise in AI as I believe it is key to improving efficiency and care in our healthcare system.  <br>
+🎯 Future goals: To learn in depth about AI and how it can be applied in biomedical and healthcare settings. <br>
 </p>